Every Homeschool

 The 50-state table

 Regulation and amounts change mid-year.
-Figures below are current as of April 2026 and link to the state program page for verification.
+Figures below were re-verified in June 2026 and link to the state program page for confirmation.

 StateProgramAmountHS Eligible?Biggest catch